ognotjw/k3sup-prep-alpine/README.md

 2. Make the scripts executable (with "chmod +x filename").
 3. Run 1.sh as root.
 4. Run 2.sh as root.
-5. Test sudo privileges as the "alpine" user (e.g. running a command that requires sudo privileges).
+5. Test sudo privileges as the "kube" user (e.g. running a command that requires sudo privileges).
-6. Run 3.sh as the "alpine" user.
+6. Run 3.sh as the "kube" user.
-7. Copy the SSH keys to the machine to the "alpine" user.
+7. Copy the SSH keys to the machine to the "kube" user.
-8. Run 4.sh as the "alpine" user.
+8. Run 4.sh as the "kube" user.
-9. (Optional) To disable passwordless sudo, run 5.sh as the "alpine" user.
+9. (Optional) To disable passwordless sudo, run 5.sh as the "kube" user.
 You probably shouldn't do this before installing Kubernetes.
 10. Done

 # Notes